TUW-VieVS/RADIATE/README.md

   13. pressure at the site [hPa] (can also be set to NaN, if not available)
   14. water vapor pressure at the site [hPa] (can also be set to NaN, if not available)

 - If the optional input argument `-createUniAzel` is set, then Azel files do not need to be created manually.
-Otherwise, however, the ray-tracing is
+Instead, the azel files are created by RADIATE internally (without writing them to any location) following the specifications in *DATA/INPUT/AZEL_spec.txt*